 Immediately what comes to mind are Commander decks with a heavy Enchantment theme.
 This includes Tuvasa the Sunlit, Daxos the Returned, and the hated Zur the Enchanter.
 It also includes Voltron Aura-loving commanders like Bruna, Light of Alabaster, Krond the Dawn-Clad, and Uril the Miststalker.
 With such a minimal commitment of mana, the Helm could deal those last few points of Commander damage you need for the win.
 It can go on any creature, though.
 Any Commander deck that loves enchantments can use the Helm.

-Helm of the Gods will never be a money card, but bigger and better enchantments are printed all of the time in Magic the Gathering.
-If an Enchantment-happy deck is going to be in play for you, the Helm at least needs to be in your deck-building toolbox.
+Sure, Helm of the Gods will never be a money card, as bigger and better Equipments are printed all the time in Magic the Gathering.
+Still, if an Enchantment-happy deck is going to be in play for you, the Helm at least needs to be in your deck-building toolbox.